POINTS OF INTEREST

 We accept students who demonstrate the determination to gain this coveted qualification.
 Each will be assigned a College appointed Mentor to whom any problems, difficulties or questions may be addressed.

-This course is extensively academic but possesses a strong practical element also.
+This course is extensively academic but possesses an important practical element also.
 The following details the curriculum and current syllabus, however as hair science is an area of continuing research, there may be updates and additions at any time:

 Overview and Requirements